SR-Pittu/assignment2-pittu/AboutMe.md

 | Kanya Kumari | A popular tourist destination in India which is famous for its unique sunrise and sunset point and Padmanabhapuram Palace | 2 days |
 | Los Angeles | Santa Monica Pier | 1 day |
 | Paris | Eiffel Tower | 3 days |

+---

+#### Pithy Quotes

+> "I’m like a surfer, first you just paddle and fall off the board but as time goes by you can stand up on the bigger waves."  *RM,Kim NamJoon*

+> "Life is tough, and things don't always work out well, but we should be brave and go on with our lives."   *Suga, Min YoonGi*